OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/sellar.rst

     .
     .
     Minimum found at (1.977639, -0.000000, 0.000000)
-    Couping vars: 3.160000, 3.755278
+    Coupling vars: 3.160000, 3.755278
     Minimum objective:  3.18339395045

-Depending on print settings, there may be some additional optimizer output where the elipses are.
+Depending on print settings, there may be some additional optimizer output where the ellipses are.
 This is the expected minimum for the Sellar problem.

 Sellar with an Implicit Component
 =================================

-We have just built an implementation of the Sellar problem where the two discplines are connected with a cycle.
+We have just built an implementation of the Sellar problem where the two disciplines are connected with a cycle.
 We could also sever the direct connection and close the gap with an implicit component.
 The purpose of this component is to express as a residual the difference between the output side and the input side of the connection that we are replacing.

-At the moment, we don't have a shortcut for closing a connection with an implict component, but it is not difficult.
+At the moment, we don't have a shortcut for closing a connection with an implicit component, but it is not difficult to create the `Component`.
 In Sellar, we will leave the `y1` connection and replace the `y2` connection.
+First we need to write the component to replace the connection:

 .. testcode:: Disciplines